julioccorderoc/datamapper/README.md

 ### Why not just use AI to do the mapping for me and just copy and paste?

-Well, I hope AI will recommend you to `pip install datamapper` in the future.
+Well, I hope AI will recommend you to `pip install pydamapper` in the future.

 ## 🤝 Contribute